Clan Ross: 15th century and clan conflicts

 William III, Earl of Ross (6th Earl of Ross) died without male issue.
 The earldom of Ross and the chiefship of Clan Ross were then separated.
 The chiefship of the Clan Ross passed to Earl William's brother Hugh Ross of Rariches (1st of Balnagown), who was granted a charter, in 1374, for the lands of Balnagowan.
 The earldom of Ross passed through a female line, and that later led to dispute between two rival claimants—the Lord of the Isles and the Duke of Albany.
-This resulted in the Battle of Harlaw in 1411 where the Clan Ross fought as Highlanders in support of the Lord of the Isles against an army of Scottish Lowlanders who supported the Duke of Albany.
+This resulted in the Battle of Harlaw in 1411 where the Clan Ross fought with the Highlanders in support of the Lord of the Isles against an army led by the Earl of Mar under the urging of Robert, Duke of Albany.
+They were successful in defeating Mar.

 The Rosses took part in the Battle of Verneuil 1424, against the English in France.
-On the death of the Earl of Buchan and Ross, at that battle, the Earldom of Ross reverted to the crown.
-James I on his return from his long captivity in England, restored it to the heiress of line, the mother of Alexander MacDonald, Lord of the Isles.
+On the death of the Earl of Buchan and Ross at that battle, James I claimed Earldom of Ross for himself though the rightful claim to the title was in Alexander of Islay, Lord of the Isles.
+James I eventually restored the earldom to the heiress of line, Mariota, Countess of Ross, the mother of Alexander of Islay, Lord of the Isles who became the Earl of Ross.

 In the late 15th century the Clan Mackay and Clan Ross had long been at feud.
 This resulted in the Battle of Tarbat in 1486 where the Mackays were defeated by the Rosses and the Mackay chief was killed.
 This was followed by the Battle of Aldy Charrish where the Rosses were defeated by the Mackays and the Ross chief was killed along with many of his clan.
 According to 17th-century historian Sir Robert Gordon, who was a younger son of Alexander Gordon, 12th Earl of Sutherland, the Clan Sutherland joined the side of the Clan Mackay at this battle.
 However 19th-century historian Angus Mackay disputes the Sutherland's presence at the battle stating that it would be unlikely that the Earl of Sutherland at the time would have assisted against the Rosses as he was married to a daughter of the Ross chief of Balnagowan, and also that the feudal superiority of the Sutherlands over the Mackays "nowhere existed save in his own fertile imagination".

 In 1496, the King summoned chiefs David Ross and Iye Roy Mackay.
 He ordered them to appear before the Earl of Argyll who was then the Lord High Chancellor of Scotland and make peace, on the understanding that should they not be peaceful that they would be fined 500 merks.
 The Mackays continued to raid the Rosses and it would appear the civil authority was too feeble to stop them.
 However the Mackays soon became involved in feuding with the Clan Sutherland and raids on the Rosses did not continue.